chrisburnell/chrisburnell.com/src/posts/articles/2022-08-25-webmention-eleventy-setup.md

 Add both to Eleventy by adding them to your [Eleventy Config](https://www.11ty.dev/docs/config/):

+*Note: The path to your Webmentions config depends on where your Data files live, e.g. `./src/data/configWebmentions.js`.*

 ```javascript
 const pluginWebmentions = require("@chrisburnell/eleventy-cache-webmentions")
 const configWebmentions = require("../path_to_your_config/configWebmentions.js")